Log in if you have an account

 What is a Tincture?

 - Alcohol is a highly effective solvent.
 That is, it is really good at pulling all those phytochemicals out of herbs.
 For most chemicals, alcohol is an even better solvent than water.
-For some chemicals, water doesn’t work so well (or at all).
+For some chemicals, water doesn’t work so well, if at all.
 Examples include some terpenes, resins, some alkaloids, and waxes.
 In these cases, high alcohol content tinctures are utilized.
 However, alcohol is not a perfect solvent and some plant chemicals just don’t play nicely with it.
 These chemicals include long chain saccharides found in mucilaginous herbs like the mallows (Althea spp), astragalus (Astragalus membranaceus), echinacea (Echinacea spp), mushrooms (e.g. Ganoderma lucidum), and more.
 In these cases, lower alcohol content is used (about 25%).

 - Alcohol is a great preservative.
 Once ethanol content is about 20-25%, the solution becomes inhospitable for most bacteria and resists going bad.
 This is why the shelf life is so long for tinctures.